Floorp-Projects/Floorp/toolkit/components/telemetry/docs/environment.rst

           autoDownload: <bool>, // true on failure
         },
         userPrefs: {
-          // Two possible behaviours: values of the whitelisted prefs, or for some prefs we
-          // only record they are present with value being set to null.
-        },
+          // Only prefs which are changed from the default value are listed
+          // in this block
+          "pref.name.value": value // some prefs send the value "pref.name.url": "<user-set>" // For some privacy-sensitive prefs
+            // only the fact that the value has been changed is recorded },
       },
       profile: { // This section is not available on Android.